openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Note: In order to prevent injection attacks, the OP MUST escape the text appropriately before it will be shown in a user interface.
 The OP MUST expect special characters in the URL decoded purpose text provided by the RP.
 The OP MUST ensure that any special characters in the purpose text cannot be used to inject code into the web interface of the OP (e.g., cross-site scripting, defacing).
 Proper escaping MUST be applied by the OP.
 The OP SHALL NOT remove characters from the purpose text to this end.

 # Privacy Consideration {#Privacy}

-OP and RP MUST establish a legal basis before exchanging any personally identifiable information.
-It can be established upfront or in the course of the OpenID process.

 Timestamps with a time zone component can potentially reveal the person’s location.
 To preserve the person’s privacy timestamps within the verification element and verified claims that represent times SHOULD be represented in Coordinated Universal Time (UTC), unless there is a specific reason to include the time zone, such as the time zone being an essential part of a consented time related claim in verified data.